alpenwasser/improc/README.md

 and making the  target image 600px high.
 Note that trimming  does not decrease the output file's height, as mentioned above.

-> `improc -f input_file.png -t 0.33 0 0 0 -of 600`
+> `improc -f input_file.png -t 0.33 0 0 0 -h 600`

+One  can also  trim without  specifying target  dimensions, in  that case  the resulting  image will  have  dimensions corresponding  to  the source  image's dimensions minus the trimmed areas:

+> `improc -f input_file.png -t 0.2 0 0.2 0`

-This will produce an  error because too much has been trimmed  off the top and bottom (`0.4  + 0.7 =  1.1`, should  be smaller than  1).
+The following will produce an error because  too much has been trimmed off the top  and bottom  (`0.4 +  0.7 =  1.1`, should  be smaller  than 1).
 Horizontal direction sums up to 0.5, which is fine.

 > `improc -f file.png -t 0.4 0.2 0.7 0.3`

 Issues
 ------